 Clark's design shows the Red Dragon facing the side, its wings spread and its mouth open ferociously.
 Its left claw protectively graps a shield bearing a lion in each quarter

-With time, I expect the Queen’s Beasts to become as iconic to modern British numismatics as the silver and gold Britannia coins are.
+With time, the author expects the Queen’s Beasts to become as iconic to modern British numismatics as the silver and gold Britannia coins are.
 While that is all that has been released in the series for now, you can return to this article in the future, and it will be updated with any new releases.
-With two releases scheduled every year, this may happen sooner than you think!

 ||Louis is an award-winning numismatic journalist and writer specializing on modern coins.
 He has been writing a weekly column for CoinWeek since May 2011 called “The Coin Analyst,” which focuses primarily on modern U.S. and world coins and developments at major world mints.
 In August 2015 he received the Numismatic Literary Guild’s award for Best Website Column for “The Coin Analyst.”
 He is also a contributor to several magazines, including Coin World, where he writes a bimonthly feature;The Numismatist, the American Numismatic Association’s monthly publication, where he writes a monthly column on modern world coins; and American Hard Assets.
 He began writing about coins in 2009.
 He is a founding member of the Modern Coin Forum hosted by ModernCoinMart and has written articles for MCM since 2014.
 He has collected classic and modern U.S. and world coins since he was about 10 and first joined the ANA in the 1970’s.
 He was previously a congressional relations specialist and policy analyst at the Congressional Research Service of the Library of Congress and a syndicated columnist and news analyst on international politics and national security for a wide variety of publications.
 He has been writing professionally since the early 1980s.|